 1. ESTIMATED FUNDING

-DOE expects to make approximately \$15 million of federal funding available for new awards under this FOA, subject to the availability of appropriated funds.
+DOE expects to make a total of approximately \$5 million of federal funding available for new awards under this FOA, subject to the availability of appropriated funds.
 The actual level of funding, if any, depends on Congressional appropriations.